auth0/docs/articles/architecture-scenarios/b2b/b2b-authentication.md

 ## Design considerations

 <%= include('../_includes/_authentication-design-considerations.md') %>
-* What do I do if I need to isolate my users by organization?
+* What do yuo do if you need to isolate my users by organization?
-* How do I handle identifying which organization my users' belong to?
+* How do you handle identifying which organization your users' belong to?
-* What's the benefite of providing enterprise connections for my organization?
+* What's the benefite of providing enterprise connections for your organization?

 <%= include('../_includes/_authentication-design-considerations2.md') %>